July 17, 2023

 Now that you know how often your Tama poops, it’s time to explore the fascinating subject of what Tamagotchi poop looks like between versions.

 In the original Tamagotchi, poop appears as a small, dark mound with surrounding stink lines and flies positioned on the right side of the screen.
+Simple and clean considering the subject matter, but this has been adjusted in later iterations of the beloved egg gadget.

 Tip